Why Holding in a Fart Can Be Harmful—Plus, 9 Ways to Fart Less

 Flatus, the official name for farts, happens when gases in the intestine are released through the rectum, a process that can range from characteristically loud to infamously “silent but deadly.”
 Farting is generally painless and often provides a sense of relief.

 There are several ways gas ends up in your intestine.
 The most common type, called endogenous gas, is a byproduct of the digestion process.
-Food travels to the large intestine, where bacteria ferments it, producing gas.
+Food travels to the large intestine, where bacteria ferment it, producing gas.

 Gas is sometimes produced when stomach acid interacts with food in the small intestine.
 Some foods produce more gas during the digestion process than others.
 Beans are known culprits—surely you remember the children’s song based on this fact about farting.